Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Conclusion

 \section{Conclusion}

-In this paper, we proposed L2E, a unified framework that approaches evolutionary optimization via \emph{neural unrolling}.
-L2E enforces strict fixed-point contraction within a bilevel meta-learning scheme.
-This architecture seamlessly integrates the expressiveness of deep learning with the convergence guarantees of classical optimization.
-Empirical results across high-dimensional benchmarks and robot control tasks demonstrate the scalability and generalization capabilities. \textit{Limitations:} However, the reliance on structured neural operators introduces computational overheads.
-Consequently, this computational cost restricts applicability in resource-constrained or low-latency environments.
-Future work will focus on developing \emph{lightweight} neural operators that are compatible with real-time execution.
-Additionally, we aim to explore sample-efficient \emph{first-order algorithms} to enhance inference speed.
-Finally, we plan to extend this non-expansive unrolling paradigm to multi-objective and constrained optimization scenarios.
+In this paper, we proposed {L2E}, a unified framework that approaches evolutionary optimization via {neural unrolling}.
+Instead of learning unconstrained update rules, L2E adopts a \emph{stability-inducing} unrolling formulation within a bilevel meta-learning scheme, which promotes controlled optimization dynamics in practice.
+Empirical results on high-dimensional numerical benchmarks and robot control tasks demonstrate the scalability of L2E and its robust performance under distribution shifts. \textit{Limitations:} The framework introduces additional training-time overhead due to unrolling and structured operator parameterization.
+This cost may limit applicability in resource-constrained or low-latency settings. \textit{Future Work:} We will develop {lightweight} operator parameterizations and more efficient training strategies to reduce computation and memory usage.
+We also plan to extend L2E to broader settings, such as constrained and multi-objective optimization.

 \begin{@twocolumnfalse}

 \end{@twocolumnfalse}

 \thealgorithm{S\arabic{algorithm}} \thetable{S.\Roman{table}} \thefigure{S\arabic{figure}} \thesection{S.\Roman{section}} \theequation{S.\arabic{equation}} \makeatother